kshetline/aw-clock/README.md

 ### Alarm keyboard control

-As an alternative to silencing and snoozing alarms with a touchscreen, there are keypress values associated with these actions.
-And rather than using a full keyboard, a small set of programmable USB keys could be used to provide a more tactile yet compact way of controlling alarms.
+As an alternative to silencing and snoozing alarms with a touchscreen, there are also keypress values associated with these actions.
+While you probably wouldn’t want a full-size keyboard attached to your clock all the time, a small set of programmable USB keys, or even a single key, could be used to provide a more tactile yet compact way of controlling alarms.

 Stop alarm: &lt;space&gt; *or* Enter<br>Snooze 5 minutes: 5<br>Snooze 10 minutes: 0 *or* S<br>Snooze 15 minutes: . *(period)*<br>